Deolinda1506/Sentiment-Analysis/README.md

 # Sentiment Analysis Project

-A sentiment analysis system comparing traditional machine learning and deep learning approaches on Twitter sentiment data.
-Implements Logistic Regression, RNN, LSTM, and GRU models to classify tweets into four sentiment categories: Positive, Negative, Neutral, and Irrelevant.
+A sentiment analysis system comparing traditional machine learning and deep learning approaches on Twitter data.
+The project classifies tweets into four sentiment categories: Positive, Negative, Neutral, and Irrelevant, using Logistic Regression, RNN, LSTM, and GRU models.

 ## Dataset